JS SDK

 You can connect to the Relayer using the JS-SDK across 2 platforms - the browser (web) & node.js (server-side).
 The SDK allows you to seamlessly use it across both the codebases without any changes and do so with full-type safety by TypeScript Support.

 The SDK is available to install in your applications using your favorite package manager.
-It is currently published on .
+It is currently published on NPM.
 This is the easiest way to install the SDK if you're using a modern web framework like Next.js, React or Astro.
 Or if you're using any runtime like Node.js, Bun etc.

 The SDK can also be installed in your project even when you're not using a package manager.
 To add the SDK to your frontend you can use a popular CDN to deliver the minified SDK on the edge.